Approving A California Social Security Disability Claim

 Fill Out the Forms Correctly

 Many rejections occur because the forms themselves are not properly filled out.
+This is just one reason having an experienced attorney on your side is vital.
 The reasons can range from not including pertinent information to the use of the wrong terminology.
 This means that everything needs to filled out correctly for you to have the best chance of getting approved the first time.
 Go over all the information that is required, be sure that everything is included, and double-check for any spelling errors, missing, or wrong information that may get your application rejected.

 Include all Pertinent Medical Information